NU-CEM/Singing_Materials_Strauss/README.md

 Sonification is the use of non-speech audio to convey information.
 A well-known scientific example is the geiger counter which produces an audible click when it detects an ionisation event.
 Sonification is being increasingly used within the physical sciences, in particular for [astrophysical research](https://www.scientificamerican.com/video/listen-to-the-astonishing-chirp-of-two-black-holes-merging).
 Sonification has also been used as a tool for music composition by a [number of contemporary classical composers](https://www.straebel.com/files/Straebel%202010_Sonification%20Metaphor.pdf).
-This continuum - from data representation to data abstraction - is briefly discussed in the paper [`Making data sing`](https://www.researchgate.net/profile/Atau-Tanaka/publication/312740596_Making_Data_Sing_Embodied_Approaches_to_Sonification/links/5fc6b5f2299bf188d4e8d59e/Making-Data-Sing-Embodied-Approaches-to-Sonification.pdf), which inspired this project title.
+The continuum from data representation to data abstraction is briefly discussed in the paper [`Making data sing`](https://www.researchgate.net/profile/Atau-Tanaka/publication/312740596_Making_Data_Sing_Embodied_Approaches_to_Sonification/links/5fc6b5f2299bf188d4e8d59e/Making-Data-Sing-Embodied-Approaches-to-Sonification.pdf), which inspired this project title.

 ## What are in the notebooks?